9V1KG/hass-openwebrx/README.md

 rest: !include rest.yaml
 mqtt: !include mqtt.yaml
 ```
-Add the `rest.yaml` and `mqtt.yaml` files to your hass configuration directory.
+Add the `rest.yaml` and `mqtt.yaml` files to your hass configuration directory or modify your existing rest and mqtt yaml files
+with the additional sensor definitions.

 ## Additional Template Sensors